This will produce the sitemap file for us when accessing it from the approriate endpoint with the correct

 Possible values:

-If the setting does not exist or the value is empty, assume side
+If the setting does not exist or the value is empty, assume side as the default.

 (If you want to create a settings page where the user can change the preference, use the same